-Indicator Chapter/ Disclosure Page KPI B6.4 Description of quality assurance process and recall procedures.
+Indicator Chapter/Disclosure Page KPI B6.4 Description of quality assurance process and recall procedures.
 Project Quality Management Due to the business nature, product recall was considered as immaterial issue.
-15 KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
-Protection of Data and Customer Information 17 Aspect B7: Aspect B7: Anti-corruption on: ies; and nce with relevant laws and regulations that have a significant n the issuer relating to bribery, extortion, fraud, and money Ethical Operations Delivering High-Quality Clean Energy For A Greener And Cleaner Future Significant Laws and Regulations 16-17 KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+15 N/A KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
+Protection of Data and Customer Information 17 Aspect B7: A anti-corruption impact or on: Ethical Operations Delivering High-Quality Clean Energy For A Greener And Cleaner Future Significant Laws and Regulations 16-17 6 33 KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
 Ethical Operations 16-17 KPI B7.2 Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored.
 Ethical Operations 16-17 KPI B7.3 Description of anti-corruption training provided to directors and staff.
-Ethical Operations 16-17 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-31-32 KPI B8.1 Focus areas of contribution.
+Ethical Operations 16-17 Community Aspect B8: 0 Community Investment communities losure ommunity engagement to understand the needs of the where the issuer operates and to ensure its activities take into n the communities' interests.
+Community Care 31-32 KPI B8.1 Focus areas of contribution.
 Community Care 31-32 KPI B8.2 Resources contributed to the focus area.
 Community Care 31-32